Golf Course Review of Carnegie Links (Skibo Castle)

 The yardage on the scorecard is 6,833 from the blue tees, playing to a par of 71, but I noticed a handful of additional tees dotted around which I imagine could stretch the course further if so desired.

 Are there any negatives?
-I hear you ask, especially since you may be forking out the most expensive green-fee in Great Britain.
+I hear you ask, especially since you may be forking out the most expensive green-fee in the United Kingdom.
 I tried to think hard for things I didn’t like (it wasn’t easy) because I’m sure anyone considering playing here would surely want to know.

 Well, the course certainly isn’t without fault but in the grand scheme of things these are very minor.